telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/editing/using-remote-validation-in-grid.md

 ---
-title: Using Remote Validation in Grid
+title: Implement Remote Validation
-page_title: Using Remote Validation in Grid | Kendo UI Grid HtmlHelper
+page_title: Implement Remote Validation | Kendo UI Grid HtmlHelper
-description: "Configure Remote Validation in Kendo Grid"
+description: "Configure the remote validation functionality in the Kendo UI Grid in ASP.NET MVC applications."
 slug: howto_usingremotevalidationingrid_gridaspnetmvc
 ---

-# Using Remote Validation in Grid
+# Implement Remote Validation

-Since R1 2017 SP1 you can use Remote Validation with the Grid HtmlHelper.
-You can see an example of the functionality in [this demo](http://demos.telerik.com/aspnet-mvc/grid/editing-remote-validation).
+As of the Kendo UI R1 2017 SP1 release, you can use remote validation with the Grid HtmlHelper.

+To see the example, refer to the demo on [configuring remote validation in the Grid](http://demos.telerik.com/aspnet-mvc/grid/editing-remote-validation).
-Remote Validation is suitable for scenarios where you need to inform the user if a value is valid just after the editor for the field is blurred.
-It should be considered as a real-time assistant to the user and the developer should not rely on it for receiving valid entry for the field.

-You can use the Remote Validation with PopUp and InLine edit modes only.
+Remote validation is suitable for informing the user whether a value is valid right after the filed editor gets blurred.
+While you can consider the functionality as a real-time user assistant, avoid relying on it for receiving a valid entry for the field.
+Only the popup and inline edit modes support remote validation.

+## The Procedure

+To start using the remote validation in the Grid:

-1. To use the feature you should add a custom rule in the Kendo Validator.
-The rule below should work in most sceanarios.
+1. Add a custom rule in the Kendo UI Validator.
+The one demonstrated in the following example is expected to work in most scenarios.
 However, you may need to adjust it to fit your specific requirements.

     ###### Example